-Arctic Cat Inc. keeps on file the current name and address of the owner of this vehicle.
-This allows Arctic Cat to reach the current owner with any important safety information which may be necessary to protect customers from personal injury or property damage.
-Please make sure a copy of this form is completed and returned to Arctic Cat Inc. if you move or if the vehicle is sold to another party.
+Textron Specialized Vehicles, a division of Textron, Inc., keeps on file the current name and address of the owner of this vehicle.
+This allows us to reach the current owner with any important safety information which may be necessary to protect customers from personal injury or property damage.
+Please make sure a copy of this form is completed and returned to us if you move or if the vehicle is sold to another party.

 This form may also be used to transfer the unused portion of the original warranty to a second party.
-In order to transfer warranty, fill out this form completely; then return a copy of this form to Arctic Cat Inc. Arctic Cat will then process the application and issue warranty for the balance of the time remaining of the original warranty.
+In order to transfer warranty, fill out this form completely; then return a copy of this form to us.
+We will then process the application and issue warranty for the balance of the time remaining of the original warranty.
 Warranty coverage is only available in the country in which the original retail purchase occurs to the original retail purchaser resident in that country or to a transferee resident in that country of the balance of the remaining warranty.